 R. Bruce Rich is a senior partner at Weil and heads the Firm’s IP & Media practice.
-Mr. Rich is a nationally recognized expert in intellectual property law, concentrating on the problems of communications, entertainment and Internet industry clients.
-His areas of concentration include litigating and counseling in the fields of copyright, music licensing, the First Amendment, trademark and antitrust.
-Representative clients include the Association of American Publishers, CBS, the Copyright Clearance Center, The Walt Disney Company, eBay, McGraw-Hill, NBC, the Radio and Television Music License Committees and Sirius XM Satellite Radio.
+Mr. Rich is a nationally recognized expert in intellectual property law, focusing on the problems of communications, entertainment, and Internet industry clients.
+His areas of concentration include litigating and counseling in the fields of copyright, music licensing, trademark, antitrust, and the First Amendment.

-Mr. Rich helped found the nation’s pre-eminent practice group representing broadcast and cable television, background music, new media, and other entities in their music copyright relationships with composers, music publishers, the music performing rights organizations – the ASCAP, BMI, and SESAC – as well as with the recording industry insofar as digital delivery of copyrighted materials is concerned.
-Representative clients of the Firm in this area include the ABC, CBS and NBC Television Networks, the Radio and Television Music License Committees, DMX, Clear Channel Communications and Lifetime Television.
+Considered by Chambers USA 2015 as “industry-changing,” Mr. Rich helped found the nation’s pre-eminent practice group representing broadcast and cable television, background music, new media, and other entities in their music copyright relationships with composers, music publishers, the music performing rights organizations – the ASCAP, BMI, and SESAC – as well as with the recording industry insofar as digital delivery of copyrighted materials is concerned.
+Representative clients of the Firm in this area include the Radio and Television Music License Committees, Sirius XM, and Pandora Media.

 Mr. Rich actively writes and lectures in his fields of expertise.
 He has spoken on copyright, trademark, First Amendment, and antitrust topics at numerous law schools, at Bar Association meetings and at industry conferences.
 He has provided expert testimony in court cases and before Congress, and has appeared on national television.
-Mr. Rich has served as Adjunct Professor at New York Law School’s Media Law Institute.
-In fall 2013, he will teach an advanced IP seminar at the University of Pennsylvania Law School, and in winter 2014 he will serve as Adjunct Professor at Vanderbilt Law School, where he will lead several classes in copyright law.
+Mr. Rich serves as Lecturer in Law at the University of Pennsylvania Law School and previously served as visiting Adjunct Professor at Vanderbilt Law School.

 Mr. Rich is a magna cum laude graduate of Dartmouth College, where he was elected to Phi Beta Kappa, and received his law degree, cum laude, from the University of Pennsylvania Law School.